What is the role of the Board?

-The board’s job is to see that everything that needs to be done gets done – legally, ethically, and as well as possible in the best interests of its students.
+The Board’s job is to see that everything that needs to be done gets done – legally, ethically, and as well as possible in the best interests of its students.

 It is also the employer of all staff, including the principal, and sets the overall strategic direction for the school or kura.
-The principal is the board’s ‘chief executive’ and manages the school or kura in line with the board’s direction and policies.
+The principal is the Board’s ‘chief executive’ and manages the school or kura in line with the Board’s direction and policies.

-The Board of Trustees is elected every three years by parents and staff.
+The Board is elected every three years by parents and staff.
 It is comprised of five parent trustees elected by the parent community, the principal and one staff trustee elected by the school staff.

-Here are some of the specific things boards do:
+Here are some of the specific things Boards do:

 - Set the strategic direction and long-term plans for the school or kura in consultation with the school or kura’s community.

-- Monitor the board’s progress against the charter goals and targets.
+- Monitor the Board’s progress against the charter goals and targets.
 Monitor and evaluate student progress and achievement.

 - Oversee the management of staff, property, finances, curriculum and administration.

-- A school’s board must perform its functions and exercise its powers in such a way as to ensure that every student at the school is able to attain his or her highest possible standard in educational achievement
+- A school’s Board must perform its functions and exercise its powers in such a way as to ensure that every student at the school is able to attain his or her highest possible standard in educational achievement

-- Except to the extent that any enactment or the general law of New Zealand provides otherwise, a school’s board has complete discretion to control the management of the school as it thinks fit.
+- Except to the extent that any enactment or the general law of New Zealand provides otherwise, a school’s Board has complete discretion to control the management of the school as it thinks fit.
 Ensure that government priorities are met.
 Fulfil the intent of the Treaty of Waitangi by valuing and reflecting New Zealand’s dual cultural heritage.
 Appoint and support the principal and assess their performance.
 Act as good employers to all staff at the school or kura.

 For more information go to: